In an ideal situation where there is balance and everything is working right and our security into the future is guaranteed, we won’t need leadership.

 If a leader does not get the work done, there is no leading.

-The different styles leaders employ are experienced in many situations and get their work done in their own ways.
+The different styles leaders employ are experienced in many situations and get their work done in their ways.

 Aspiring leaders and leaders who want to improve can always do so by being deliberate and knowing exactly what they want.